Employee engagement is the lifeblood of successful Organizational Relationships.

 Executives don’t learn to be candid in MBA programs.
 It’s an acquired skill that they must learn on their own.
 Nevertheless, candor is critical to having effective conversations and building organizational relationships.
 Candor creates transparency by helping workers understand organizational strategies and individual development paths.
 Candor about strategies helps workers understand what the organization’s long-term goals are and their role is in achieving them.

 Candor about career goals and the ways workers can attain them give workers the feeling that they have some control over their careers and have advocates committed to their growth.

-More important, it strengthens worker relationships, builds alignment, and engages champions and sponsors for projects.
+More importantly, it strengthens worker relationships, builds alignment, and engages champions and sponsors for projects.

-According to a recent survey, 80% of respondents that reported healthy worker/supervisor relationships said the most important thing a manger can do to create positive relationships is to solicit and value worker input.
+According to a recent survey, 80% of respondents that reported healthy worker/supervisor relationships said the most important thing a manager can do to create positive relationships is to solicit and value worker input.